 5. Bukit Kutu – Kuala Kubu Bharu, Selangor

-I’ll just go ahead and say it: Bukit Kutu is the toughest hike on this list.
+Between all the hiking trails near K.L. on this list, Bukit Kutu is the toughest hike.
 Located 90 minutes away from K.L., this “hill” is actually taller than some mountains.
 The entire hike could easily take up to seven hours!

 However, if that sounds daunting, rest assured that the hike along the way will be quite a pleasant experience as you trek through various different terrain including river crossings, bamboo forest trails, and root climbs.
 Being the site of a former colonial-era station, you will also encounter some ruins of old structures as you make your way up.